Alpha200/ha-memory/README.md

 The service provides the following MCP tools:

 ### Memory Management
-- `create_or_update_memory` - Create or update a memory entry with labels and relevance periods
+- `create_or_update_memory` - Create or update a memory entry with labels and relevance periods (relevant_start and relevant_end must be ISO date strings)
 - `list_memories` - List all memory entries with complete information (title, content, place, labels, dates)
 - `get_memory` - Retrieve a specific memory by title
 - `delete_memory` - Delete a memory entry